 Digital technologies have definite features which separate them from other technologies.
 These features, in sequence, have sure costs.
 Digital twins have the following characteristics.

 One of the most characteristics of digital twin technology is its connectivity.
-The recent development of the internet of Things (IoT) brings forward numerous new technologies.
-The event of Internet of Things also brings forward the event of digital twin technology.
-This technology displays numerous characteristics which have resemblances with the character of the internet of Things.
+The recent development of the Internet of Things (IoT) brings forward numerous new technologies.
+The event of the Internet of Things also brings forward the event of digital twin technology.
+This technology displays numerous characteristics which have resemblances with the character of the Internet of Things.
 The technology allows first and foremost, connectivity amid the physical component and its digital equivalent.
-By way of defined earlier this connectivity is made by sensors on the physical product that get data and mix this data over many addition technologies.
+By way of definition, earlier this connectivity is made by sensors on the physical product that get data and mix this data over many additional technologies.